veekaybee/veekaybee.github.io/_posts/2021-03-26-data-ghosts.md

 Mulling over this fact, I wondered what else was ghost knowledge in the data community, [and so I asked.](https://twitter.com/vboykis/status/1358126499489058819)

+<blockquote class="twitter-tweet"><p lang="en" dir="ltr">What is something that you know to important and true about data work (could be DS, DE, MLE, stats,etc) that you’ve never seen written in a book, blog post, or covered in a course?
+In other words, you learned it only at work.</p>&mdash; Vicki Boykis (@vboykis) <a href="https://twitter.com/vboykis/status/1358126499489058819?ref_src=twsrc%5Etfw">February 6, 2021</a></blockquote> <script async src="https://platform.twitter.com/widgets.js" charset="utf-8"></script>

 What I found was a wealth of learnings that people wrote from painful personal experience.
 The replies generally fall into two categories: the ghost knowledge in dealing with data and the ghost knowledge in dealing with people.

 Inspired by the replies, I wanted to write about a few key important implicit observations I've made in my own data career.